kkanggu/Algorithm_DataStructure_Practice/README.md

 >At the book, these are located at algorithm section.
 But I think this is some kind of Data Structure.
 >Heap is very useful.
 Can use this to HeapSort, or Priority Queue, and so on.
 >Implement Heap, and Priority Queue using Heap.

+Day 11
+>Algorithm 'Hash Table' end.
+>Hash is very useful.
+At this section, I learn only Hash Table.
+>Also used in search string and encryption.
+At this book, I'll learn Hash Table and search string.
+But now, I'll learn Hash Table first.
+>Hash Table is better than Binary Search.
+In the sophomore Algorithm lecture, I couldn't learn how good Hash Table is and passed it lightly.
+>I implement two Hash Table, chaining and double hashing.